The Broadway Theatre Information

 *Capacity: approx 1760

-After its humble beginnings as a place to catch movies, the Broadway has evolved into one of the premiere destinations for theatregoers worldwide.
-The cavernous layout of the space lends itself well to big-budget musicals and large-scale productions without losing its old world charm.
+After its humble beginnings as a place to catch movies, Broadway has evolved into one of the premier destinations for theatergoers worldwide.
+The cavernous layout of the space lends itself well to big-budget musicals and large-scale productions without losing its old-world charm.
 It will continue to be one of the most important landmarks in the New York theatre district and bring fabulous plays and musicals to captive audiences.